MatthewJCheverie/Summer-in-Providence/README.md

 # Summer-in-Providence
-Website for memory of a summer in providence
+Website for a summer in providence